billthefarmer/editor/README.md

 select a text file in a file manager or similar app you will be offered the option of using this editor along with whatever other apps you have installed that can show or edit a text file.
-Files will initially be opened read only, long touch on the display to enable editing.
+Files will initially be opened read only, long touch on the display or touch the edit item in the toolbar to enable editing.
 Changing theme, word wrap or suggestions or rotating the device will also enable editing.

 There are four toolbar items which may appear:
 * **Search** - Interactive search of text using a regular expression